philips-software/terraform-provider-hsdp/docs/resources/cdr_practitioner.md

   * `text` - (Required) The text representation of the name
   * `given` - (Required, list(string)) The list of given names
   * `first` - (Required) The first name
+* `soft_delete` - (Optional) Soft deletes a Practitioner from Terraform (state) in case it still has references in CDR.
+Default: `false`
+  This option is useful if you are using Terraform for provisioning Practioners only.
+Setting `soft_delete = true ` also causes existing Practitioners to be auto-imported in case the `usual` identifier matches your declaration.

 !> Switching FHIR versions causes the resource to be replaced, so be careful with this.